palletops/leaven/README.md

 and `stop` functions, and the `defsystem` macro.
 There is also a `status` function that can be used with components that support it.

+Both `start` and `stop` take a single component as an argument and return an updated component - components are normally immutable, so you should always use the updated component in the return value.

 The `defsystem` macro is used to define a composite component, made up of a map of components, each identified by a keyword.
 The sub-components are specified as a vector of keywords, and are started